ScrappyCocco/PlanetCoasterXMLMerge/README.md

-# PlanetCoasterXMLMerge
+# Planet Coaster XML Merge
-A little software for Planet Coaster translator that merge the old translation file with the new.
+A little software for Planet Coaster translators that merge the old xml translation file with the new xml.
 (Leaving the translated sentences)

 ## Getting Started